Traps, Tricks & Mistakes: Writing Notes

 Relevant FIDE Laws of Chess on this subject state:

 8.1b The scoresheet shall be used only for recording the moves, the times of the clocks, offers of a draw, matters relating to a claim and other relevant data.

-11.3 During play the players are forbidden to use any notes, sources of information or advice, or analyse any game on another chessboard.
+11.3 During play the players can not to use any notes, sources of information or advice, or analyse any game on another chessboard.

 11.5 It is forbidden to distract or annoy the opponent in any manner whatsoever.

-11.7 Persistent refusal by a player to comply with the Laws of Chess shall be penalised by loss of the game.
+11.7 Persistent refusal by a player to comply with the Laws of Chess shall be penalized by loss of the game.

 This is not incidental in So’s career.
-Research carried out by chess.com shows that So made the same mistake previously.
+Research carried out by chess.com shows that he made the same mistake previously.
 Even three times in the present event!:

-Even Paul Troung, former So’s coach, explains that he often warned him not to take notes during games.
+Paul Troung is a former So’s coach.
+He explains that he often warned him not to take notes during games.
 “This is exactly what I told Wesley three years ago,” Truong said.
 “He always writes notes to himself.
 We told him this is against FIDE rules… We discussed this issue at least a dozen times.
 He had a smile and thought nobody’s going to complain about it.”

-Dear readers, if you do not want to put your games at risk, then never use the scoresheet to write your comments or feelings.
+Dear readers, do not put your games at risk.
+Do not use the scoresheet for writing your comments or feelings.
 Never make the same mistake as Wesley So did.